RealProtonOfficial/Rewards/user-frontend/README.md

 http://localhost:3010/reward-history

-### Testing the 3 Affiliates Levels
+### Testing the 3 levels of affiliate connections

-Create a new account using the Affiliate Referal link of the second user.
+Create a new account using the Affiliate Referral link of the second user.
-Then log in using the first account and click on Referred Affiliates to see teh 2 levels of affiliate connections.
+Then log in using the first account you created and click on Referred Affiliates to see the 2 levels of affiliate connections.
 Now repeat the process using the referral link of the 3rd account you created to see the 3 levels of affiliate connections.

+Check the database for integrity:

 ```
 affiliate_referrals=# select * from "Referees";